tuanhdao/MEDLabSocial/README.md

 # The Revamped MED Lab Social Interaction Task

 This repository houses the VP task, a social interaction task by Dr. Autumn Kujawa, Helen Zhang, & Anh Dao.
+This task builds on the https://github.com/Kodiologist/Survivor task.

 The ZIP file containing the task and the video demonstrating the task are password protected.
 Please contact medlabvanderbilt@gmail.com for access information.